telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/grid.md

 ## Configuration

-The following example demonstrates the basic configuration of the Grid Html helper and how to get the Grid instance.
+The following example demonstrates the basic configuration of the Grid HtmlHelper and how to get the Grid instance.

 ###### Example